991jo/netbox_capirca_plugin/README.md

 ACLs are generated from multiple data sources.

-- directories that contain static network and service definitions
+- a directory that contain static network and service definitions
 - jinja2 templates for policies
 - per ACL network and service definitions
 - terms that are put into the policy template